 In an exceedingly mobile profession, the Architects of today are constantly on the move.
-Their projects are no more limited to home regions, and the average busy architect makes long distant trips that span half a day or more, more than once or twice a week.
-The laptop (or notebook… as some prefer to call) is no more a mere boy-toy gizmo that is there for flaunting the arrival in a stratum of professional society, but a necessary instrument that accompanies the Architect in client meets, in project management discussions, for simultaneous working during long train-plane journeys and for carry-home projects (much to the sour angst of the attention deprived wife).
+Their projects are no more limited to home regions, and the average busy architect makes long-distance trips that span half a day or more, more than once or twice a week.
+The laptop (or notebook… as some prefer to call) is no more a mere boy-toy gizmo that is there for flaunting the arrival in a stratum of professional society, but a necessary instrument that accompanies the Architect in client meets, in project management discussions, for simultaneous working during long train-plane journeys and for carry-home projects.

 I took the liberty to go through various models available at present in India, and for ease of comparison, laid down some base specifications worth considering, for the purposes mentioned above.

 Processor – 2nd generation Intel® Core™ i5-2450M – the new generation is about 20% faster than its predecessor.
-It’s elementarily a dual core processor 4x hyper-threading that allows for favourable multitasking capabilities.
-These processors have Turbo Boost technology that allows for a burst of high speed only when necessary – allowing to shift up to 3.2GHz speed from its usual 2.5GHz speed.
-Intel i3 processors would be adequate for day to day computing, but graphic multi-taskers would require some extra juice.
-The powerful quad-core 2nd generation i7 would be a superior product, but more suitable to high end graphic designers, graphic developers, animators and gamers.
-Some may argue that AMD provide better graphics, and that too, at a more competitive price, but lower market response, brand acceptability and availability, led me to choose the Intel i5.
-The 3rd generation quad-core i5 is also out, but will take some time to penetrate the market here.
+It’s elementarily a dual-core processor with 4x hyper-threading that allows for favourable multitasking capabilities.
+These processors have Turbo Boost technology that allows for a burst of high speed only when necessary – allowing it to shift up to 3.2GHz speed from its usual 2.5GHz speed.
+Intel i3 processors would be adequate for day-to-day computing, but graphic multi-taskers would require some extra juice.
+The powerful quad-core 2nd generation i7 would be a superior product, but more suitable to high-end graphic designers, graphic developers, animators and gamers.
+Some may argue that AMD provides better graphics and that too, at a more competitive price, but the lower market response, brand acceptability and availability led me to choose the Intel i5.
+The 3rd generation quad-core i5 is also out but will take some time to penetrate the market here.

-RAM – 4GB DDR3 – the Random Access Memory is an important aspect of laptop running memory that serves as temporary storage and working space for the operating system and applications.
-A good RAM allows for faster loading and usage of applications, and keeps the OS running flawlessly.
-Most laptops have RAM scalability of upto 8GB.
+RAM – 4GB DDR3 – Random Access Memory is an important aspect of a laptop’s running memory that serves as temporary storage and working space for the operating system and applications.
+A good RAM allows for faster loading and usage of applications and keeps the OS running flawlessly.
+Most laptops have RAM scalability of up to 8GB.
 Various models in this range provide RAM standards varying from 3-6GB.
 Unfortunately, I could not isolate models with only 4GB RAM across the board, but I still feel that 4GB DDR3 RAM is more than adequate for all application uses of an Architect, as long as it is coupled with a separate, dedicated graphics card of 1-2GB.
 Integrated graphics (in the motherboard) like the Intel HD Graphics, share the RAM’s resources, and considerably slow operational speed.

 Hard Drive – 500GB to 1TB – We tend to use multiple volumes (virtual splitting of the hard disk – like C, D and E) that would house the OS and applications, work data and documents, and another for multimedia.
 Many software, like Adobe Photoshop, also use the hard disk for their running operational usage (called Scratch Disk) which temporarily utilises a great percentage of the available hard disk space.
 500 GB is a base requirement.
 More, the merrier!